airinghost/hugo-theme-icarus-lite/README.md

 PPOffice's awesome work on building such a beautiful theme for Hexo.

-Pedro Lopez's [*Creating a Hugo Theme From Scratch*](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/) guided me to the basis structure of a Hugo theme.
+Pedro Lopez's [*Creating a Hugo Theme From Scratch*](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/) guided me to the basic structure of a Hugo theme.

 Janne Kemppainen's [*Implemement Hugo List and Taxonomy Pages*](https://pakstech.com/blog/hugo-list-page/) helped me a lot on pagination.